Iraneus/betamedneed/_services/ambulance.md

 layout: service
 ---

-Book **an ambulance and medical teams** for land and air medical transport and support and for standbys.
+Find and book **an ambulance and medical teams** for land and air medical transport and support and for standbys.

 ![Ambulance](/images/illustrations/ambulance.png)